-Breast milk or infant formula provides all the fluids your baby needs during the first year of life.
+Breast milk or infant formula provides all the fluids your baby needs during the first year of life—even in hot climates or during the hottest days of the year.
 If you’re concerned about your baby getting dehydrated on a hot day, don’t be.
-Breast milk is roughly 88 percent water, so it satisfies your baby’s fluid needs even on hot days.
+Breast milk is more than 80 percent water, so it satisfies your baby’s fluid needs even when the temperature rises.

 - Forgo water when your baby is sick.
 Sick babies are at greater risk for dehydration due to vomiting or diarrhea.
-Breast milk or formula can usually satisfy your baby’s fluid needs, but sometimes your baby’s health care provider will recommend an oral rehydration solution (ORS) such as Pedialyte.
-ORSs are designed to replace lost fluids, as well as important electrolytes such as sodium and potassium.
+Breast milk or formula can usually satisfy your baby’s fluid needs but your baby’s health care provider may recommend an electrolyte solution such as Pedialyte.

-If you are concerned that your baby is not getting adequate fluids (i.e., fewer wet diapers or signs of dehydration), contact your baby’s health care provider right away.
+Anytime you’re concerned that your baby isn’t getting enough fluids (i.e., fewer wet diapers or other signs of dehydration), contact your baby’s health care provider right away.